 One of the factors that made the initial roll-out successful was the platform’s simplicity.
 “Equity Residential’s property managers and service teams began using it with minimal hands-on training,” according to Leigh.
 “Once people saw the app work, they were eager to learn it because they could see how much easier it would make their jobs.
 Even our less tech-savvy users that had no experience using a tablet picked it up from just a short demo.
 We put more than 300 iPads in the hands of our on-site teams, and within a day or two we could see our move-out inspections coming in on the website.
 It was like flipping a switch and we had complete visibility into the results of the inspections that our teams were doing.”

 Not only does HappyCo give Equity Residential a real-time mobile platform for inspections, but it also solves one of the most vexing problems in the industry: using photographs to document inspections.
 “With paper-based systems it is almost impossible to associate photos with specific inspections,” says HappyCo CEO Jindou Lee.
 “With our app, Inspectors simply take pictures of repairs and damage and the images automatically become part of the record.
 And HappyCo Inspector works online or offline, meaning that users don’t need to be connected to the network to use it.
 In addition, the collection of data in real time, and being able to analyze it immediately, is a huge benefit in helping develop and refine best practices.”
 Best of all each and every record is tracked against location and retrievable in an instant.

 HappyCo (happy.co) is a San Francisco-based software company that builds mobile and cloud solutions to enable real-time property operations.
-Its Happy Inspector product is used by thousands of companies and has captured more than 175 million items inspected.
+Its Happy Inspector product has 2.2M units on its platform and has captured more than 175 million photos.
 The company was founded in 2011 and is privately held.